Introduction to Calculus

 Calculus is the mathematics of change and accumulation.
 It gives students precise tools for answering questions like "How fast is something changing right now?" and "How much total change has occurred over time?"
 The two central ideas โ the derivative and the integral โ turn out to be deeply connected through the Fundamental Theorem of Calculus.
 Derivatives measure instantaneous rates of change, which is essential for modeling velocity, growth rates, and optimization problems.
 Integrals measure accumulated quantities such as area, volume, and total distance.
 Although calculus has a reputation for difficulty, it builds naturally on algebra and geometry concepts students already know.
 Understanding limits, the conceptual gateway to calculus, is the key first step.

-Suggested learning path: Begin with an intuitive understanding of limits and continuity, then move to derivatives and their applications before exploring integrals and the Fundamental Theorem of Calculus.
+Suggested order: Begin with an intuitive understanding of limits and continuity, then move to derivatives and their applications before exploring integrals and the Fundamental Theorem of Calculus.

 Limit